aaarguel/salary_calculator/README.md

 $ py salary_calculatory.py
 ```

-Then, write file to analyze
+Then, write file to analyze.
+In this repo include a file "wages.txt"

 If the file does not exist or there is an exception, a similar message will be presented: